charlesneimog/pd4web/README.md

 * **Note**: Some objects, mainly due to dynamic libraries, are not supported yet.
 Feel free to submit a Pull Request to add support for them.

 ------------------

-## Making a Pull Request

-Contributions to this repository are welcome!
-Here are the main areas you can contribute to:

-* The `pd2wasm/lib/` folder, which contains files with special steps for compiling certain `externals/libraries`.
-* The `pd2wasm/src/template.c`, used to PdWebCompiler to build the `main.c` file.
-* The `pd2wasm/resources/PdWebCompiler.py`, which configures the `main.c` file.

 ## Running Your Patch on the Internet